johann-solo/oliveandmango.github.io/site/content/blog/2018-09-25-roasted-grape-snack-cake.md

 </br>
 </br>

-Other than eating a whole slew of them on the way home I knew I wanted to name a roasted grape cake I had scene in a _Food and Wine_ post.
+Other than eating a whole slew of them on the way home I knew I wanted to make a roasted grape cake I had scene in a _Food and Wine_ post.
 A simple cake that really seemed to highlight the grapes.
 So I did make that grape cake and here it is.
 </br>
 </br>
 ![Roasted Grape Snack Cake](/images/uploads/2018_09_25_roasted_grape_snack_cake_4.jpg)